What I'm working on.

-One product on its way to alpha, a few experiments, and the system I used to teach myself how AI actually works.
-Built to solve real problems — and to learn by doing, not demoing.
+One product in closed beta, a few experiments, and the system I used to teach myself how AI actually works.
+Built to solve real problems and to learn by doing, not a class that will be obsolete in 6 months.

 Alpha